near/NEPs/specs/Standards/Wallets/InjectedWallets.md

 ##### `connected`

 Determine whether we're already connected to the wallet and have visibility of at least one account.

-> Note: It's not required to be connected when using `signTransaction` and `signTransactions`.

 ```ts
 const { connected } = window.near.wallet;